carlos8f/modeler/README.md

 ## Step 2: Save a model

-A "model" or "entity" in modelerspeak is simply an object literal.
-No prototypes, no getters, no setters, nothing out of the ordinary.
+A "model" or "entity" in modeler is simply an object literal.
+No prototypes, no getters, no setters.

 ```js
 var me = {